Norwegian Mackerel Saba 鲭鱼

-Mackerel is a fast-swimming fish.
+Mackerel, commonly known as “Saba Fish” (not to be confused with Sabah / Sarawak state) is a fast-swimming fish.
 In the summer it appears in large coastal shoals as well as in the Skagerrak, the North Sea and the South Norwegian Sea.

 For Norwegian mackerel, the premium catch period is September to November when the Mackerel swims from the feeding areas in The Norwegian Sea and back to the spawning areas.
 This is when the fat content is the highest, making the mackerel especially tasty and packed with healthy EPA, DHA and other omega-3 fatty acids.
 This explains the international popularity of Norwegian mackerel, which is caught when the fish is of the highest quality.